MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/create-operations-manager-managed-instance.md

 Before you create a SCOM Managed Instance (preview), ensure the following:

+Select the required tab for detailed information on prerequisites:

 # [General Pointers](#tab/pointers-general)

 - Ensure that you've at least four virtual cores (one VM) of type Standard DSv2 in your Azure subscription to deploy an instance.
 - Ensure you allow port 1433 (private port) from the SCOM Managed Instance (preview) to the SQL MI.
-- If you enable public endpoint on SQL MI, ensure that you allow 3342.
+- If you enable public endpoint on SQL MI, ensure you allow 3342.
 - To ensure reliability and support easy scaling, SCOM Managed Instance (preview) creates a Standard Load Balancer and a Uniform Virtual Machine Scale Set.
 For more information, see  [Azure Load Balancer](/azure/load-balancer/load-balancer-overview) and [Azure Virtual Machine Scale Sets](/azure/virtual-machine-scale-sets/overview).

 # [In your Active directory domain](#tab/prereqs-active)

-## Establish direct connectivity (line-of-sight) between your Domain Controller and your Azure network
+## Establish direct connectivity (line-of-sight) between your Domain Controller and Azure network

-- Ensure that there's direct network connectivity (line-of-sight) between the network, which has your Domain Controller, Ops Console, Agents, and the network in which you'll deploy a SCOM Managed Instance (preview).
-This is required so that all your resources (Domain Controller, System Center Operations Manager Components such as Ops Console, SCOM Managed Instance (preview) Components such as Management Servers) can communicate with each other over the network.
+- Ensure that there's direct network connectivity (line-of-sight) between the network, which has your Domain Controller, Ops console, Agents, and the network in which you'll deploy a SCOM Managed Instance (preview).
+This is required so that all your resources (Domain Controller, System Center Operations Manager Components such as Ops console, SCOM Managed Instance (preview) Components such as Management Servers) can communicate with each other over the network.
 - If your Domain Controller or any other component is on-premises, the line-of-sight can be established through *ExpressRoute* or *VPN*.
 For more information, see  [ExpressRoute](/azure/expressroute/) and [VPN Gateway](/azure/vpn-gateway/).
 - If your Domain Controller and all other components are in Azure (a conventional Domain Controller and not Azure Active Directory) with no presence on-premises, a Virtual network (VNet) will work (ExpressRoute isn't required).
 If you're using one VNet to host all your components, you'll already have a line-of-sight between all your components.
 If you've multiple VNets, you'll need to do VNet peering between all the VNets that are in your network.
 For more information, see  [VNet peering in Azure](/azure/virtual-network/virtual-network-peering-overview).
 - Allow ports 5723/5724/443 to communicate while talking from SCOM Managed Instance (preview) to the VMs being monitored and vice versa.
 - We recommend a NAT gateway for outbound internet access from subnets.
 Edit the subnet to add a NAT gateway.
 For more information, see  [What is Virtual Network NAT?](/azure/virtual-network/nat-gateway/nat-overview).
     - In Azure, Add  NAT gateway to Subnet(VNET/Subnet) where SCOM Managed Instance (preview) is going to be created.
 A NAT gateway is needed for outbound internet access from subnets.
 For more information, see  [Virtual Network NAT](/azure/virtual-network/nat-gateway/nat-overview).
         - To create a NAT gateway, follow these steps:
             - Create NAT gateway in same region where the VNet is present.
             - Create NAT gateway in same subscription used for SCOM Managed Instance (preview).